nabil828/loteos_interpreter/readme.md

  Introduction
 > Interpreter for Loteos language using Python.

-Loteos labguage is imperative dynamically typed.
+Loteos language is imperative dynamically typed.

 The goal of this document is to extensively document the system and implement it.